 2) Discuss the Internship option with Department Chair, Dr. Jennifer Trout

 4) Reach out to the Department Chair, Dr. Jennifer Trout, with information about the internship site so that the Department Chair can generate a contract for the internship site to sign.
 Getting an early start is important, as the contracting process may require weeks to complete.

 Search high and low.
 Internships are sometimes posted on websites such as Indeed and Rasmussen’s employment portal, Job Connect.
 Details about Job Connect are provided below.
 Not all internship opportunities are posted online.
 Research employer websites and call directly even if you don’t see anything posted.
-When you reach out, introduce yourself as a Rasmussen College student (provide anticipated graduation date) and let him/her know what you are requesting.
+When you reach out, introduce yourself as a Rasmussen University student (provide anticipated graduation date) and let him/her know what you are requesting.

-Job Connect is Rasmussen College’s job board where the employers we connect with on a day to day basis in Career Services post internships and job openings specifically for Rasmussen Students and Alumni.
+Job Connect is Rasmussen University’s job board where the employers we connect with on a day to day basis in Career Services post internships and job openings specifically for Rasmussen Students and Alumni.
 You can access Job Connect at https://rasmussen-csm.symplicity.com and download the “Simplicity Jobs and Careers” app on your phone or tablet.